Glaucoma Treatment in Wilmington, NC

 The treatment and management of glaucoma depends on the type of the disease, but most cases of glaucoma are managed with medicated eyedrops or laser treatment.
 Some eyedrops reduce the amount of fluid the eye produces, and others help improve the outflow of fluid through the drainage angle.
 These eyedrops may be used indefinitely and in conjunction with other treatments as needed.

 Laser treatments are often very effective for treating glaucoma.
 Laser energy can be directed at the eye to improve the way fluid drains out of the eye, thus reducing intraocular pressure.
-Laser treatment for glaucoma is performed in Dr. Johnson’s office.
+Laser treatment for glaucoma is performed in our office.

 The most advanced cases of glaucoma require traditional surgery, either to create a new channel for fluid to leave the eye, or to implant a tiny surgical device that acts as a drainage tube.